-- 11. If the employee selects a transfer to PSERS during the 2024 election period, will they remain in PSERS as long as they remain employed with their current employer?
-Yes, as long as the employee is working in a PSERS-eligible position for their current employer, they will remain in PSERS.
-However, if they move to a new position that is not PSERS eligible, the employee will be mandated into the retirement system for that new position. - 12.
-If the PERS Plan 2 or 3 member doesn't transfer or doesn't want to transfer, can they become PSERS members later?
+13. If the employee selects a transfer to PSERS during the 2025 election period, will they remain in PSERS as long as they remain employed with their current employer?
+Yes.
+As long as the employee is working in a PSERS-eligible position for their current employer, they will remain in PSERS.
+However, if they move to a new position that is not PSERS eligible, the employee will be mandated into the retirement system for that new position.

+14. If the PERS Plan 2 or 3 member doesn't transfer or doesn't want to transfer, can they become PSERS members later?

 Not as long as the employee remains employed with their current employer.
-They will remain in PERS if they didn't select PSERS during the 2024 election period.
-If the member goes to a LEOFF position for the same employer, they will be in LEOFF.
+They will remain in PERS if they didn't select PSERS during the 2025 election period.
 Moving back to a PSERS-eligible position for the same employer would return them to PERS membership.
 If the member accepts a PSERS position with another employer, the member is mandated into PSERS.

-13. If an employee leaves a PSERS position, and then returns to their employer in a PERSeligible position, which plan will they be in?
+15. If an employee leaves a PSERS position and then returns to their employer in a PERS-eligible position, which plan will they be in?